Mechanical Engineering (ME)

 Prereq: ME majors only.
 MATH 1430 or MATH 1450; credit or enrollment in MATH 1650.

 Introduction to the field of Mechanical Engineering through problem-solving in a range of topics including statics, mechanics of materials and thermo-fluids.
 Techniques to professionally present and communicate solutions.
-Use of MATLAB computer programming to aid problem solving, including curve fitting and graphing.
+Use of Python computer programming to aid problem solving, including curve fitting and graphing.
 Graduation Restriction: Only one of ENGR 1600, ABE 1600, AERE 1600, CE 1600, CHE 1600, CPRE 1850, EE 1850, IE 1480, ME 1600, and SE 1850 may count toward graduation.
 (Typically Offered: Fall, Spring)

 Credits: 3.